 Overall, this camera allows you to be an active partner in your dental treatment by enabling you to see what we see inside your mouth!
 With a clear understanding of your dental conditions, you can make treatment decisions with confidence.

-Computers and TV screens are our office’s primary method of information processing.
+Computers and TV screens are our office’s primary methods of information processing.
 This enables us to be as efficient as possible and, of course, respect your time as our patient.
 We use Digital radiography within our practice for all of our patients.
-We use computerized equipment and software to capture x-ray images of your mouth and teeth. we do this by exposing a small sensor or plate that feeds the image into a computer.
+We use computerized equipment and software to capture x-ray images of your mouth and teeth by exposing a small sensor or plate that feeds the image into a computer.

 Advantages of digital radiography:

 - Faster & safer diagnosis and dental treatment